auxy2/Node.js-CLI-For-Cryptocurrency/README.md

 `
 - Navigate to the project directory: `cd Node.js-CLI-For-Cryptocurrency`
 - Install the dependencies: `npm install`
-- Install the CLI globally: `npm install -g .`
+- Install the CLI globally: `npm install -g`

 ## Usage
 After installation, you can use the CLI with the command `crypto-cli`.
 Below are some examples of the commands you can use: